statichunt/geeky-hugo/exampleSite/content/blog/ways-to-make-money.md

 ### 5. Earn Money on YouTube

-YouTube has opened up countless opportunities for creators to make money online.
+YouTube has opened up countless opportunities for creators to generate digital revenue.
 Whether through sponsorships, premium memberships, or crowdfunding, publishers are finding innovative [YouTube monetization opportunities](/blog/make-money-on-youtube).
 Engaging with your audience through live streams and interactive content can further enhance your earning potential.

 ### 6. Write and Sell eBooks